 For example, a candidate may seem good on papers but pre-screening can help you determine whether or not he is worth your time.

 Pre-screening can also help you figure out whether their salary expectations are congruent with the organization.
-If not, don’t invite such candidates for the in-person round of interview and save their as well as your time.
+If not, don’t invite such candidates for the in-person round of interviews.

 3. Look for Career-Oriented Candidates

 When hiring a new candidate, you must consider a subtle aspect to check how committed the applicants are towards their career and as professionals.
 You may also find one or more candidates who don’t have a stable career so far and that too without a valid reason.
 You probably shouldn’t consider them for the job.

 As a recruiter, you would want an employee who has been loyal to the organization(s) he or she has worked for in the past.
 You would obviously be looking for someone who seeks this opportunity as a step to advance his or her career and, at the same time, can turn out to be an asset to your organization.